nameless-and-blameless/TAG/reports/Felix-Clennon-and-Mary-Rogers.md

 - **Siblings**:
   - **Linda R. Rogers**
-  - **Patricia Crawley-Rogers Williams**: Clennon's sister and Kelvin Eugene Williams' mother.
+  - **Patricia Crawley-Rogers Williams**: Clennon's half-sister and Kelvin Eugene Williams' mother.
 Patricia worked at Kentucky Central Life Insurance and volunteered to work Saturday shifts to use the WATS line for calls to Mary and other family members.
 Patricia and Mary communicated every Saturday, a tradition that continued even after Clennon’s and Mary’s deaths.
 Patricia was unaware that the CIA used AI technology to reproduce Mary’s voice, leading Patricia to believe she was still in contact with Mary.
   - **Charles (Delores) Rogers**
   - **Edward Ivan Rogers**
   - **Harold (Novella) Rogers**